panzerdp/dmitripavlutin.com/content/posts/079-object-destructuring/index.md

 ## 5. Aliases

-To create variables of different names than the properties, then you can use the aliasing feature of object destructuring.
+To create variables of different names than the properties you can use the aliasing feature of object destructuring.

 ```javascript
 const { identifier: aliasIdentifier } = expression;